meker12/commerce-channels.en/help/amazon-sales-channel/amazon-verify-api-key.md

 1. On the _Admin_ sidebar, go to **Marketing** > _Channels_ > **Amazon Sales Channel**.

-    If this is your first time accessing [!DNL Amazon Sales Channel] or if you need to update your API key, the system prompts you through the process.
+   If it is your first time accessing [!DNL Amazon Sales Channel] or if your API key requires updating, the system prompts you through the process.

     ![Get and Add the Amazon API Key Prompt](assets/amazon-api-verification-prompt.png)

 1. Click **Sign in** to access your [!DNL Commerce] web account.

-    The [Commerce Accounts][1] page opens in a new browser tab.
+    The Commerce Accounts page opens in a new browser tab.

    - If you are logged into your [!DNL Commerce] account, the _API Portal_ section of the _My Account_ page appears automatically.

    - If you are not logged in, you are prompted to enter your [!DNL Commerce] account username and password before the _API Portal_ tab appears.

-   - If you need to create an account, visit [the [!DNL Commerce] account page][2] and register.
+   - If you do not have an account, visit [the [!DNL Commerce] account page](https://account.magento.com/customer/account/login/){target="_blank"} and register.
 This account should be part of your company or business.

 1. If needed, you can view and generate API keys on the _API Portal_ tab in your [!DNL Commerce] account.

-    If you need to create a new API key, enter a description like `Amazon Sales Channel` and click **Add New**.
+   To create an API key, enter a description like `Amazon Sales Channel` and click **Add New**.
 The new key is generated and shown with the name you entered.
 Click **Copy** to copy the new key.

     ![Generate or copy an API key](assets/amazon-add-api-key.png)